If you’re looking at starting a business in France, France has made it easier for foreign residents to pursue their entrepreneurial dreams.

 Business administration course

 When you register with your business, INSEE will issue you with a unique, 9-digit identification SIREN number.
-This official business number is proof that your business is registered and will be used by all government and official agencies when referring to your company.
+This official business number is proof of your business registration.
+It’s used by all government and official agencies when referring to your company.

-Within about two weeks of registration, you’ll be sent an Extrait KBIS, containing a 14-digit SIRET number.
+Within about two weeks of registration, you’ll receive an Extrait KBIS, containing a 14-digit SIRET number.
 The SIRET number refers to each business location you may have and consists of the SIREN number plus a 5-digit establishment ID number.
-Tip: if you want to find out more about your competitors, you can key in your competitors’ SIREN numbers here to discover when they set up their business, how many employees they have and, if they’re a limited company, financial information such as turnover, profit and loss – could be useful!
+If you want to find out more about your competitors, key in your competitors’ SIREN numbers here to discover when they set up their business, how many employees they have and, if they’re a limited company, financial information such as turnover, profit and loss – could be useful!

 You will also have an APE (Activite Principale de l’Entreprise) or NAF code which identifies the main activity of your business.
 Each business in France is categorized using these codes, which consist of four digits and a letter.